Everything you need to know about the World Snooker Championship final

 Ray Reardon, Steve Davis, and Ronnie O'Sullivan have each won six titles, while John Higgins and Mark Selby have won four, with John Spencer and Mark Williams having claimed four.

-So, if Ronnie O’Sullivan wins this year’s tournament he’ll tie Stephen Hendry for the most titles, while a triumph for John Higgins will see him move to third spot by himself.
+So, if Ronnie O’Sullivan wins this year’s tournament he’ll tie Stephen Hendry for the most titles.

 How many 147s have there been at the World Snooker Championship?